Toilet Size Specs – 10 12 & 14

 Author's Note: Thanks Lou!
 I am humbled to get praise from a fellow licensed plumber.
 TC

-Low quality toilets can have a hidden defect that is often very hard to see.
+Low-quality toilets can have a hidden defect that is often very hard to see.
 Toilets have a colon inside of them that is simply the path of the trapway.
 The trapway is the internal sealed tube that connects the bowl with the drain exit hole at the base of the toilet.
 It serves the same purpose as the trap drains one sees under a standard kitchen or bathroom sink.
 This colon used to be hidden on many older toilets but it is now common to actually see the convoluted pathway the water and waste takes as it travels from the bowl to the drain hole in the floor.

 Toilets that are hard to flush or that clog on a frequent basis may be the victims of poor colon design.
-You can clearly see the colon of a toilet in the above photograph.
+You can clearly see the colon of a toilet in the top photograph.
 The bends within the colon may be too tight.
 The actual interior size of the colon may be small.
 Try to buy toilets that have a two inch minimum trapway/colon or those that have even large diameter colons.
 Ask the plumbing supply sales person to show you different toilets with exposed colons so you can see how some have better streamlining than others.